Fold Your Hands Child, You Walk Like a Peasant: Artwork and title

 The album's title comes from a piece of graffiti on a public toilet wall Stuart Murdoch had seen years earlier and remembered.

 Reception

 The album was released to generally favourable reviews.
 Fold Your Hands Child, You Walk Like a Peasant debuted at No. 80 on The Billboard 200 and has sold 113,000 copies in the US, according to Nielsen SoundScan.
-The album's introductory tune, "I Fought in a War" was used for the final credits for the widely acclaimed 2005 documentary about the Military Industrial Complex and 11 September Why We Fight.